MBHudson/http-GETcracked/README.md

 Run in a terminal inside root "http-GETcracked" directory:

-sudo chmod +x install && sudo install
+sudo chmod +x install && sudo ./install

 ### To run the script: